JoseCarvalho1026/Raids_Ec2-user_and_Ubuntu/RAID5-LUKS-LVM.md

 ◻️ `cat /etc/mtab` copy the last line ;

-◻️ `nano /etc/fstab` paste the line and add "nofail," or ",nofail" .
+◻️ `nano /etc/fstab` pastes the line and add "nofail," or ",nofail" .
 ________________________________________________________
 ◻️ `reboot` ;